fun-cqrs/fun-cqrs/README.md

 That said, in **Fun.CQRS**, Aggregates are NOT Actors.
 The **Actor System** is used as a middleware to manage the aggregates, hold them in-memory, store events, recover aggregate state and generate read models through  **Event Projections**

-## Roadmap to v1.0.0

-**Fun.CQRS** is undergoing a significant refactoring that will culminate with release 1.0.0.

-A roadmap can be found [here](https://github.com/strongtyped/fun-cqrs/blob/develop/roadmap-v1.0.0.md)

 ## Migration Guide to v1.0.0

-As we progress with the v1.0.0 we update the [migration guide](https://github.com/strongtyped/fun-cqrs/blob/develop/migration-v1.0.0.md).
+As we progress with the v1.0.0 we update the [migration guide](https://github.com/fun-cqrs/fun-cqrs/blob/develop/migration-v1.0.0.md).

 Please, make sure you follow all the instructions and broadly test your migrated project before using it with production data.